Aditya-Ganesamoorthy/Trove-Cart-Java-Project/README.md

 ﻿# Trove Cart

 **Trove Cart** is a desktop e-commerce application built with **Java Swing** and **Apache NetBeans**.
-It provides a complete shopping experience â€” from user registration and login to browsing products by category, viewing product details, managing a cart, and completing checkout.
+It provides a complete shopping experience — from user registration and login to browsing products by category, viewing product details, managing a cart, and completing checkout.

 The application connects to an **Oracle Database** using the **OJDBC7** JDBC driver to store user credentials, addresses, and product catalog data in **MYSQL** Database.